Springer categories for regular centralizers in well-generated complex braid groups: Complex reflection groups, braid groups and braid groupoids

 Let $v,w$ be in $W$.
 Since $\ell_R$ takes constant values on conjugacy classes in $W$, we get that $v\preceq w\Leftrightarrow w\succeq v$.
 Thus we will always work with $\preceq$ and only consider $\succeq$ for readability purposes.

-As $W$ is well-generated, we know that the highest degree $h$ of $W$ is regular for $W$ (see the proof of \cite[Theorem 2.4]{beskpi1}).
-A \nit{Coxeter element} of $W$ is then an element $c\in W$ which is regular for the eigenvalue $\zeta_h:=\exp(\frac{2i\pi}{h})$.
+As $W$ is well-generated, the highest degree $h$ of $W$ is regular for $W$ (see the proof of \cite[Theorem 2.4]{beskpi1}).
+A \nit{Coxeter element} of $W$ is then an element $c\in W$ which is $\zeta_h$-regular.
 Let $c$ be a Coxeter element in $W$.
 We define

-We also consider formal copies $\Rr\subset \Ii$ of $R_c\subset I_c$ (their elements will be denoted in bold font).
-The \nit{interval monoid} associated to $R$ and $c$ is then defined by the presentation:
+We also consider copies $\Rr\subset \Ii$ of $R_c\subset I_c$, whose elements will be denoted in bold font.
+The \nit{dual braid monoid} associated with $R$ and $c$ is then defined by the following monoid presentation:

+The enveloping group of $M(c)$ is denoted by $G(c)$.
+The above monoid presentation, when seen as a group presentation, provides a presentation of $G(c)$.

-We know that $(I_c,\preceq)$ is a lattice (\cite[Lemma 8.6]{beskpi1}).
-We will denote $s\wedge t$ (resp. $s\vee t$) the gcd (resp. lcm) of $s$ and $t$ in $I_c$.
-We do not have to distinguish between left- and right- gcd and lcm since all simple elements are balanced (their left- and right-divisor are the same).
+The poset $(I_c,\preceq)$ is a lattice by \cite[Lemma 8.6]{beskpi1}.
+We will denote by $s\wedge t$ (resp. $s\vee t$) the gcd (resp. lcm) of $s$ and $t$ in $I_c$.
+We do not have to distinguish between left- and right-gcds and lcms since all simple elements are balanced (their left- and right-divisors coincide).